 To compound this, climate change and ageing mines have made the problem more pressing, with precipitation levels increasing in many parts of the world, and older dams with designed with out-dated specifications.
 Today, tailings management is the most pressing issue facing our sector.

-In addition, each GMPA member organization has established specialist tailings committees providing guidance on conferences, online technical education, publications, as well as strategic input into industry reviews and consultations.
+In addition, each GMPA organization has established specialist tailings committees providing guidance on conferences, online technical education, publications, as well as strategic input into industry reviews and consultations.

 Standards and Codes

-Global Industry Standard on Tailings Management - Launched August 2020, establishes the first global standard on tailings management that can be applied to existing and future tailings facilities.
+Global Industry Standard on Tailings Management - Launched in August 2020, establishes the first global standard on tailings management that can be applied to existing and future tailings facilities.

 Global Tailings Portal - A searchable database with information on more than 1,800 mine tailings dams.
 Users can sort data about tailings dams by location, company, dam type, height, volume, and risk, among other factors.